 Disclosure on Public Deposits

-Disclosure on Vigil Mechanism
+Disclosure on vigil mechanism

-The Company has established a vigil mechanism through which Directorsemployees and business associates may report unethical behavior malpractices wrongfulconduct fraud violation of Company's code of conduct leak or suspected leak ofunpublished price sensitive information without fear of reprisal.
+The Company has established a vigil mechanism through which directorsemployees and business associates may report unethical behavior malpractices wrongfulconduct fraud violation of Company's code of conduct leak or suspected leak ofunpublished price sensitive information without fear of reprisal.
 The Company has set up aDirect Touch initiative under which all directors employees business associates havedirect access to the Chairman of the Audit committee and also to a three-member directtouch team established for this purpose.
 The direct touch team comprises one senior womanmember so that women employees of the Company feel free and secure while lodging theircomplaints under the policy.
-Further information on the subject can be referred to in Section `Disclosures Rs - Whistle-Blower Policy / VigilMechanism of the Corporate Governance Report.
+Further information on the subject can be referred to insection Policies Affirmations and Disclosures' - Whistle-Blower Policy / VigilMechanism of the Corporate Governance Report.

-Disclosure under Sexual Harassment of Women at the Workplace(Prevention Prohibition & Redressal) Act 2013
+Disclosure under sexual Harassment of Women at the Workplace(Prevention Prohibition & Redressal) act 2013

 At Dabur all employees are of equal value.
 There is no discriminationbetween individuals at any point on the basis of race colour gender religion politicalopinion national extraction social origin sexual orientation or age.

 At Dabur every individual is expected to treat his/her colleagues withrespect and dignity.
 This is enshrined in values and in the Code of Ethics & Conductof Dabur.

 The Company also has in place Prevention of Sexual HarassmentPolicy`.
-This Anti-Sexual Harassment Policy of the Company is in line with therequirements of The Sexual Harassment of Women at the Workplace (Prevention Prohibition& Redressal) Act 2013.
+This Anti-Sexual Harassment policy of the Company is in line with therequirements of The Sexual Harassment of Women at the Workplace (Prevention Prohibition& Redressal) Act 2013.
 All employees (permanent contractual temporary and trainees)are covered under this policy.

 No. of complaints received: 0

-No. of complaints disposed off : NA
+No. of complaints disposed of: NA

-Significant and material orders passed by the Regulators or Courts orTribunals impacting the going concerns status and company`s operations in future
+Significant and material orders passed by the regulators or courts ortribunals impacting the going concerns status and company`s operations in future

-The Company has not received any Significant or material orders passedby any Regulatory Authority Court or Tribunal which shall impact the going concern status andCompany`s operations in future.
+The Company has not received any significant orders passed by anyregulatory authority court or tribunal which shall impact the going concern status andCompany`s operations in future.